# #

 The Bristol S Gauge Railroaders are dedicated to S scale (1/64 scale) model railroading.
 Formed in 1948, we believe we are the longest running S scale club in America!
 We are located in Eastern Massachusetts, and also have members in Southern Maine and New Hampshire.

 Members are interested in most branches of S scale, including, but not limited to, Scale, Narrow Gauge (Sn3 and Sn2), Hi-Rail, and American Flyer operating and collecting.
 Our major goals are to learn from each other and have fun doing it.

 New Members are Welcome!
 We are anxious to share the fun of building and operating S scale trains and layouts, as well as collecting trains and models.
-There is an application to join us here, or if you have any questions about the club, or want to get a message to any member, please email me at firstname.lastname@example.org
+There is a Membership Application to join us, or if you have any questions about the club, or want to get a message to any member, please email me at firstname.lastname@example.org

 # # #

 We're celebrating our 75th Year Anniversary milestone by offering B&M Quad Hopper cars featuring the "Minuteman" herald which are being produced by American Models.
 These car models will be available with three different car numbers (8000, 8248 and 8323).
 These numbers are from the March 1929 and February 1930 range from 8000-8999.
 The Original 1929 quad hoppers were later "re-shopped" with the "Minuteman" herald from the 1940's.

 Each car number will be available in both scale and high-rail.
 Due to limited quantities, we reserve the right to fill orders for either one or two cars with car numbers of our choosing.
 Orders for three cars will receive all three car numbers.

 to place your order NOW!